The list of Government measures supporting Business. Last update September 21, 2020.

 The entrepreneurs and companies with up to 250 employees will be able to apply for the 90% guarantee of loans.
 Companies between 250-500 employees can get guarantee of 80%.
 The period of the guarantee is three years.
 The maximum amount of one loan provided to cover operating expenses is CZK 50 million.
-Companies will be able to apply for the loans already in the next 14 days.
+The scope of COVID III could be extended to investment purposes.

 COVID Praha support for Prague SMEs.